A model of strategic sustainable investment: Equilibrium in the zero-noise limit

-Thus, for $(r,x)$ such that $x\ge b(r)$ we have
+Thus, for $(r,x)$ such that $x > b(r)$ we have

 as needed.
+The latter implies $\mathcal{H}(r,x;w)=0$ for $x>b(r)$.
 Since $\tau_*$ from \eqref{eq:tau*b} is optimal and using the fact that the mapping in \eqref{eq:Mp} is constant, we deduce that\footnote{In this case also direct differentiation of the function $w_0$ would easily lead to the same result.}

 In conclusion we have shown that $w\in C^1(\overline{\mathcal I})$ solves

 To check the transversality condition \eqref{eq:transv.0} for the function $w$, using \eqref{eq:OSP} and \eqref{eq:w1.b} we get